- CMS Announcements

 - User Guides

 For current application fee information, please see the Current Application Fee document on the DHCS website.
+The Centers for Medicare & Medicaid Services has announced a change in the provider Application Fee for Calendar Year 2014.

 This Web page can assist you in the enrollment or re-enrollment process and is organized into the following sections: